aandrewjuan1/sortieasy/README.md

 Copy
 Edit
 npm install
-Set Up Environment
+4. Set Up Environment

-Copy the .env.example file to create your .env file:
+Next, set up your environment by copying the .env.example file to create your .env file:

 bash
 Copy